gonzalober/cv/README.md

 # Gonzalo Berhouet

-I am a recently graduated sofware developer with a strong set of finance and commercial skills.
+I am a recently graduated software developer with a strong set of finance and commercial skills.

 I completed the Makers Academy Bootcamp to gain more knowledge on what I would really like to be working on which is being a software developer.